-If you work in an open environment, be sure to maintain at least 3 feet/1 meter distance from co-workers.
-You should wear a face mask/cloth face covering at all times while in a shared work space/room.
+If you work in an open environment, be sure to maintain at least 6 feet/2 meters distance from coworkers.
+Please keep at least one workspace separating you from another co- worker / classmate.
+You should wear a face mask/cloth face covering at all times while in a shared workspace/room.